tanmayb99/Qt/GUI2DGraphics/README.md

-Building a 2D GUI App for drawing various geometric shapes computed using equations.
+This program builds a GUI App for drawing various 2-Dimensional geometric shapes computed using equations.